-The Commission has also entered into collaboration agreements with non-EU authorities, such as Brazil, Canada, China, Switzerland or Japan.
+The Commission has also entered into collaboration agreements with non-EU authorities, such as Brazil, Canada, China, India, Japan, South Korea, Mexico, Russia, South Africa, Switzerland and the US.
 The purpose of these agreements is to facilitate cooperation between the authorities on general issues, but also to exchange information on specific transactions, though the Commission can only share information with non-EU authorities if the parties give the Commission a special waiver to do so.

-The remedies have to make the transaction compatible with the market (i.e., remove any significant impediments to effective competition), either in the form of structural, behavioural, quasi-structural remedies (e.g., offering access to a network or other infrastructure) and changes to existing contractual arrangements.
+The remedies have to make the transaction compatible with the market (i.e., remove any significant impediments to effective competition), either in the form of behavioural, structural, or quasi-structural remedies (e.g., offering access to a network or other infrastructure) or changes to existing contractual arrangements.
 For policy reasons, the Commission typically prefers structural or quasi-structural remedies rather than behavioural remedies, which are more difficult to monitor.

 What procedure applies in the event that remedies are required in order to secure clearance?

 Remedies can be proposed during the Phase I investigation to avoid a Phase II, or during the Phase II investigation to avoid a prohibition of the transaction.